David Peralta Preview, Player Props: Dodgers vs. Diamondbacks

-The Los Angeles Dodgers, including David Peralta (.235 on-base percentage in past 10 games, 70 points below season-long percentage), take on starting pitcher Zac Gallen and the Arizona Diamondbacks at Dodger Stadium, Monday at 10:10 PM ET.
+David Peralta -- with a slugging percentage of .200 in his past 10 games (including zero home runs) -- will be in action for the Los Angeles Dodgers versus the Arizona Diamondbacks, with Merrill Kelly on the mound, on August 29 at 10:10 PM ET.

-In his previous game he had a hitless performance (0-for-2) against the Red Sox.
+In his last game he had a one-hit showing (1-for-4) against the Diamondbacks.

 David Peralta Game Info & Props vs. the Diamondbacks